 I mean, it just is a common problem.

-Anybody who does like sports broadcasting too, believe me.
+Anybody who does like sports broadcasting, too, believe me.

 You know how loud.

-That's not so guys who are like 40 get deaf.
+So guys who are like 40 get deaf.

-When we go on the road and we're at affiliate radio stations doing the show, I mean, we usually ask them to put an amplifier in, and they're like, What?
+When we go on the road and we're at affiliate radio stations doing the show, I mean, we usually ask them to put an amplifier in and they're like, what?

-And then you keep going a little higher, a little higher, a little higher until the point you blow it out, I blow you blow out your ears.
+And then it keeps going a little higher, a little higher, a little higher until the point you blow it out.

 But to come full circle on the original conversation.

-You're you're learning football.
+You're loving football.

-Um well, that's not the original one.
+Well, that's not the original one.

-But I love how many points were the touchdown.
+How many points were the touchdowns?

 No, that's not the point.